Primary and Intermediate School Programmes

 eLearning – Water safety for children.

 This module is developed predominantly for primary and intermediate schoolteachers.
 It is intended to develop teaching and learning in all 15 Water Competencies.
-This module will also assist the teaching and learning of the WSNZ Water Skills for Life programme.

 References: